eing/eing.github.io/_posts/2016-03-29-Metrics-Part1.markdown

 3. [Sonar technical debt calculation](http://www.sonarqube.org/evaluate-your-technical-debt-with-sonar/)

 <h2>Next</h2>
-In the second part of this metrics blog, I'll be looking for data to better understand engineers behavior.
+In the second part of this blog, I'll be looking for data to better understand engineers behavior.